Pachara2103/TaskMate/README.md

 ## About The Project
-This is my first personal project using Elysia and AngularJS.
-It was created to practice working with these.
-The project, Task Mate, is a task management system where users can create both personal and team tasks.
+A task management system where users can create both personal and team tasks.
 It also includes a dashboard that displays your work progress for easy tracking.
 Additionally,  users can chat with each other and create rooms for projects to share tasks collaboratively.

+- Built with Elysia and AngularJS (first-time experience)

 ### 🛠 Tech Stack
 - Backend: [Elysia](https://elysiajs.com/)